Gnanasai1205/NoteSync/README.md

-# NoteSync — Smart Notes & Calendar (Frontend-only)
+# NoteSync — Smart Notes & Calendar

 A small local-first React app (Vite) for notes and calendar events using browser localStorage.
 Features: